 - Representing you in court: While workplace injury suits are often settled out of court, many must be resolved in the courtroom.
 Our lawyers will first aim to obtain the highest possible compensation through negotiation of an out-of-court settlement.
 If a suitable settlement cannot be agreed upon with the insurance company, however, we will pursue compensation in the courtroom.

 David Boehrer Law Firm is customer-oriented, putting service and individual attention at the forefront with every client.
 We pride ourselves on receiving business from referrals, not from television advertising or flashy billboards.

-Since we operate under a contingency fee basis, we only collect a fee from you if our accident lawyers are able to win a settlement.
+Since we operate on a contingency fee basis, we only collect a fee from you if our accident lawyers are able to win a settlement.
 Find out how we can help with your workers’ compensation claim.
-Contact our Henderson law office at (702) 750-0750 to schedule a free consultation or fill out our online form.
+Contact our Henderson workers’ compensation lawyers at (702) 750-0750 to schedule a free consultation or fill out our online form.